Deepali-Srivastava/data-structures-and-algorithms-in-python/README.md

 # Data Structures and Algorithms in Python

-This [“Data Structures and Algorithms in Python”]( https://www.udemy.com/course/data-structures-algorithms-in-python/?couponCode=GITHUBSTUDENT ) repository is for the students of my online course available on Udemy.
+This [Data Structures and Algorithms In Python](http://coursegalaxy.com/course/data-structures-algorithms-python.html) repository is for the students of my online course available on Udemy.
 It contains the source code of all the programs used in the course.

 ### About the Course
  * Thoroughly detailed course with complete working programs